-Shirley J. Professor Fiske is an environmental and policy anthropologist whose work has been dedicated to augmenting the voice of social sciences, and anthropology in particular, in natural resource management and environmental and policy issues--presenting the human side—cultural, behavioral, and social—of our interactions with the environment.
+Shirley J. Professor Fiske is an environmental and policy anthropologist whose work has been dedicated to augmenting the voice of social sciences, and anthropology in particular, in natural resource management and environmental and climate policy issues--presenting the human side—cultural, behavioral, and social—of our interactions with the environment.

 I chair the American Anthropological Association's (AAA) Global Climate Change Task Force (GCCTF), which was created to address the concerns of growing numbers of anthropologists working with communities in the area of climate change.